 The first is the most naive: a module could be finitely generated.
-In other words, there is a surjection $A^p \to M \to 0$.
+In other words, there is a surjection $A^p \rightarrow M \rightarrow 0$ .

 The second is reasonable too.
 It could be finitely presented - it could have a finite number of generators with a finite number of relations: there exists a finite presentation